 Common perceptions are often a hindrance to a proper understanding of the subject.
-In The Hitchhiker’s Guide to the Galaxy the super-computer Deep Thought takes 7.5 million years to determine that the ‘answer to the ultimate question of life, the universe, and everything’ is 42.
+In ‘The Hitchhiker’s Guide to the Galaxy’, the super-computer Deep Thought takes 7.5 million years to determine that the ‘answer to the ultimate question of life, the universe, and everything’ is 42.
 A similar picture is often conjured when people talk about ML – throwing enormous processing power at a massive dataset until some golden insight is found that can unlock the secrets of the universe.

 In investment specifically, we think that a world of unbridled AI with people rendered redundant is some way off.
 We do, however, think that machines will continue to enable investors to benefit from areas that the human brain struggles to reach.
-Homo sapiens have strong pattern recognition ability over small homogenous datasets but they struggle as the information set becomes larger and more varied.
-This is undoubtedly the case for financial information, which is not only burgeoning in size – Man AHL alone receives around 1.5bn data ticks every day – but is also very diverse, consisting of the obvious numbers and text, but also more unusual information sources.
+Homo sapiens have strong pattern recognition ability over small homogenous datasets, but they struggle as the information set becomes larger and more varied.
+This is undoubtedly the case for financial information, which is not only burgeoning in size – Man AHL alone receives around 1.25 billion unique data ticks every day – but is also very diverse, consisting of the obvious numbers and text, but also more unusual information sources.

 Given this, some media commentators have asked why the same computational fire-power could not be recalibrated to tackle the ‘game’ of finance.
 The reality, however, is unlikely to be straightforward.
-Go has total observability – the board design, the number and colour of the stones, are all set in advance and cannot change.
-With investment, although there are certain constants – such as the amount of money you have to invest – most of the factors and the ‘rules of the game’ are more nebulous, and the regulatory, economic or demographic environments can of course change significantly over time.
+Go has total observability – the board design and the number and colour of the stones are all set in advance and cannot change.
+With investment, although there are certain constants – such as the amount of money you have to invest – most of the factors and the ‘rules of the game’ are more nebulous, and the regulatory, economic or demographic environments can, of course, change significantly over time.
 Trying to navigate the correct path through this amorphous landscape requires the core human skill of contextualisation – making a qualitative judgement about how processing power should be best applied.

 A machine trying to do the same thing in financial markets faces a far greater challenge.
 This is not only because the number of permutations inherent in financial markets is massive – even relative to Go – and that the nature of the ‘game’ changes through time, but also because real-life financial markets only get played out once.
 This significantly limits the scope for financial strategy development through self-play.

 “…finance is an order of magnitude more complex, and statistically noisy, than many of the arenas where ML has so far reported its greatest successes.”

 However, the challenge remains significant because, as we have discussed, finance is an order of magnitude more complex, and statistically noisy, than many of the arenas where ML has so far reported its greatest successes.
-Accordingly, for the foreseeable future we believe that the relationship between man and machine will remain collaborative rather than adversarial.
+Accordingly, for the foreseeable future, we believe that the relationship between man and machine will remain collaborative rather than adversarial.